hrfee/keepsmile_homeassistant/README.md

 # BJ_LED

+## Fork Note

+Forked as homeassistant requires a newer version of the [bleak](https://pypi.org/project/bleak/0.12.0/#history) library than the library this package uses ([cheshire](https://pypi.org/project/cheshire/)) states support for.
+Rather than forking cheshire and setting up a PyPI listing for a tiny fix I just included the library with this integration, which was more annoying than expected.

 Home Assistant custom integration for BJ_LED devices controlled by the MohuanLED app over Bluetooth LE.

 These were the cheapest Bluetooth controlled LEDs I could find on AliExpress.
 5M of 5050 LEDs for £2.67.
 The app is basic, but it works.
 The IR remote is basic, but it works.
 The lights connect to a USB port.